Water Framework Directive

 Introduction

-The WFD introduces a new statutory system of river basin management plans.
-These plans will provide the mechanism for the future management of both water use and of activities affecting water status.
+The WFD introduced a new statutory system of river basin management plans.
+These plans provide the mechanism for the future management of both water use and of activities affecting water status.

 Water Framework Directive and the Thames

 The Environment Agency (EA) has divided the country into River Basin Districts.
 The Thames River Basin District (RBD) covers the freshwater and tidal Thames and its tributaries.
-The EA will be producing a management plan for each RBD, with the help of a panel of representatives from the key regulators, industries, activities and interests in the RBD.
-The PLA is representing ports on the Thames River Basin Liaison Panel (RBLP).
+The EA produce a management plan for each RBD, with the help of a panel of representatives from the key regulators, industries, activities and interests in the RBD.
+The PLA represents ports on the Thames River Basin Liaison Panel (RBLP).
 Other panel members include representatives from boat users, water companies, fisheries and farming in addition to the regulatory representatives.

 Guidance for Submitting a WFD Assessment with your PLA RWL, TRWL or Dredging Application

-The Environment Agency has recently introduced new guidance for carrying out WFD assessments called Clearing the Waters For All.
-This new guidance expands upon Clearing the Waters, which only related to dredging, and now covers all activities in estuarine and coastal waters.
+The Environment Agency has guidance for carrying out WFD assessments called Clearing the Waters for All.
+This expands upon Clearing the Waters, which only related to dredging, and now covers all activities in estuarine and coastal waters.
 An assessment will be required for certain activities to ensure that there is no deterioration of status at either water body (eg Thames Upper, Thames Middle, Thames Lower water bodies) or element (including biological, morphological and physio-chemical) levels relevant to the activity type and location.

 An assessment must be submitted with your application for all activities under the PLA’s approvals which are not classified as excluded activities.
 There are three stages associated with the assessment process - Screening, Scoping and Further Assessment.
 All activities will need to have gone through at least the screening process.